-After registration, changes in the student's schedule can be made using GOLD until the pass time deadlines published on the Registrar website, registrar.sa.ucsb.edu, for each quarter.
+After registration, changes in the student's schedule can be made using GOLD until the pass time deadlines published on the Registrar website for each quarter.
 Such changes include course drops, adds, and change in grading options.
 Unapproved withdrawal from or neglect of a course for which one has registered will result in a failing grade.
 Course additions after the first week of classes require the approval of the course instructor.